• Skip to primary navigation

 Variations

 • Spice - I don't mean spicy 🌶️, but warm spices like cinnamon and nutmeg.
-Try adding 1 teaspoon cinnamon, ½ teaspoon nutmeg, and ¼ teaspoon ground cloves for a warmly spiced banana bread.
+Try a little pumpkin pie spice for my pumpkin spice banana bread.

-• Apple Banana - Toss 1 cup of finely diced apples with a tablespoon of flour and add them to the spiced banana bread above for a great Fall vibe.
+• Apple Banana - Toss 1 cup of finely grated apples with a tablespoon of flour and add them to the spiced banana bread above for a great Fall vibe.

 • Fruity - Go ahead, add the darn maraschino cherries.
 I won't look.
 Or blueberries would be more normal 😜 Look, I have opinions, okay?